 I think we’ve thoroughly shown that the faith alone idea is bunk.
 This idea keeps a person in step 1 and refuses to move him to the highly important step 2.
 When we add everything up the totality of Jesus’ instructions are in the Sacraments of the Catholic Church (see evidence in: Luke 22: 19-20, John 3:5, 20:22-23, Matthew 16:18, 18:17, 1 Timothy 3:15).
 When we don’t do the Sacraments all we do is demonstrate our lack of faith in Jesus all the while saying we have faith in him.
 This is nothing more than demonstrating the great human cop out.
 We love ourselves more than we love God.

 Protestantism may have good intentions, but it does not offer us the solution.
 Protestantism simply demonstrates the human problem.
 Protestantism is like a well-meaning but inept personal trainer.
 The personal trainer gives you some good advice here and there but at the end of the day, all they give you is a twinkie.
 They give you the very problem you want to avoid – your selfish desires played out in this “faith alone” idea.
 Protestantism gives you what you want, but not what you need.
-The problem is our wants are messed up.
-The want is the last thing we need.
-We must be given what we need.

 I think it is great that people proclaim to have all this faith and embrace step 1 – believing and having faith.
 However, you don’t stay in step 1 forever because step 1 naturally points you to step 2 – to do the instructions of the person you have faith in.